-We headed to Siegel’s Cottonwood Farm in Lockport on Friday afternoon and had such a great time!
-There is so much to do there, that you can easily spend hours walking around, doing all the activities, enjoying the food, and picking out some pumpkins and treats to bring home.
+We enjoyed the day at Siegel’s Cottonwood Farm in Lockport on opening weekend and had such a great time!
+There is so much to do there that you can easily spend hours walking around, doing all the activities, enjoying the food, and picking out some pumpkins and treats to bring home.

 Features of Siegel’s Cottonwood Farm

 There are so many attractions, it’s difficult to know where to begin!

 Overall, we were really impressed with the balance of activities for all ages.
 My kids are on the older side now and find that they have aged out of some of the places we used to love, but at Siegel’s there are tons of activities and games for all ages to enjoy.
 They separate out age groups on the jumping pillow so little kids don’t have to worry about the bigger ones and the rest of the activities either appeal to only one age group or naturally space out the kids.

 I really appreciate that almost everything is included with general admission.
 The only activities we found to have an extra fee are the paintball shooting range and gem mining.
 Otherwise, you can roam around and participate in everything without having to worry about added cost.

 The paths are gravel with large rocks at times.
 My sister brought a regular stroller (not a jogging stroller) for her 16 month old and it worked fine on the gravel and grass.
 We brought a stroller with more durable wheels last year when he was an infant.
 It was a bumpy ride, but he didn’t seem to mind.

 If you have all day, we highly recommend wandering around Siegel’s Cottonwood Farm and stopping at each activity and game.
 You can easily fill the day and have fun the whole time.
 If you only have a few hours, scroll through all of the activities and figure out what you want to do most!